avishake-miniontek/zoyel_converse/docs/technical/server_protocol.md

 2. Server processes the text:
    * The text is buffered until a sentence is complete
+   * The TTS pipeline for the client's language is loaded or retrieved from cache
-   * The TTS pipeline (using the Kokoro model) is invoked
+   * The TTS pipeline (using the Kokoro model) is invoked with the appropriate language settings

 3. Server sends TTS audio:
    * A series of binary frames with Frame Type `0x01` are sent, each containing a chunk of int16 PCM TTS audio